Dry Aloo Sabzi

 3. Then chop the potatoes into smaller pieces.

-4. Heat 1 tbsp ghee in a pan on low to medium heat with 1 tsp cumin seeds and let them sizzle.
+4. Heat 1 tbsp ghee in a pan on low to medium heat.
+Add 1 tsp cumin seeds and let them sizzle.

-Pov- You can use oil instead of ghee but my mother always cooks this recipe with ghee and I make it in the same way because I think ghee gives more better taste than oil.
+Pov- You can use oil instead of ghee.
+My mother always cooks this recipe with ghee.
+I make it in the same way because I think ghee gives a better taste than oil.

 5. Then add 1/2 tsp coriander powder, 1/2 tsp fennel seeds powder, and two chopped green chili.